Watershed Modeling Software for U.S. SWAT+ Models

 - The platform — the workflow layer that ties them together: preprocessing, execution, calibration aids, hosting, scenario management, and result delivery.

-The right choice depends on your primary use case: event-based flood hydraulics, long-term watershed water-quality scenario analysis, urban stormwater drainage, operational forecasting, or automated screening and reporting across many basins.
-Below we compare the major platforms head-to-head so you can make an informed decision.
+The right choice depends on your primary use case: long-term watershed water balance and constituents, map-first national triage with packaged SWAT+, urban stormwater drainage, event hydraulics, or operational forecasting.
+Below we compare the major platforms head-to-head so you can place SWATGenX before you order a package.

 Platform comparison at a glance